nealey/homepage/content/blog/2022-10-04-CLRG-cheating.md

 And you can bet that it's larger than the UK: it is difficult to envsion how something like this could stay that regional, with an organization as international as CLRG.

-All-Irelands 2019, mentioned in Sam's email, had 14 judges.
-If we

 This doesn't mean your school is involved.
 But it probably does mean your school has been affected.